klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

 - Use ``//`` for single line comments.
 For multi-line comments it is okay to use either ``//`` on each line or a ``/* */`` block.
 - Although not directly related to formatting, here are a few notes about using comments effectively.
-- Don't use single comments to disable some functionality
+- Don't use single comments to disable some functionality.

 .. code-block::